Accounting-Based Valuation Approach

 When estimates of future cash flows can be observed or reliably estimated (step 1), the income approach (such as the DCF method) is the primary valuation tool (step 2).
 If this is not feasible, but there are reasonable comparable traded assets (step 3), the market approach can be used to estimate or infer the market value of the assets in question provided that appropriate adjustments are made to reflect differences between the subject assets and the comparable assets (step 4).

 When none of these methods is available, the valuer may turn to the financial accounts and use an AAV method (step 5).
-As we have explained, the valuer must first understand the accounting standards used to record the assets in question.
+As explained earlier, the valuer must first understand the accounting standards used to record the assets in question.

 The significant and unavoidable challenges that arise when starting from accounting values to determine market values render the application of AAV difficult and, therefore, it is typically considered only a valuation tool of last resort.

-M Alexis Maniatis and Jack Stirzaker are principals and Fabricio Nunez and Ilinca Popescu are senior associates at The Brattle Group.
+M Alexis Maniatis, Fabricio Nuñez and Jack Stirzaker are principals and Ilinca Popescu is a senior associate at The Brattle Group.

 Importantly, as we explain below, some assets and liabilities are not reported in the financial statements.